Regularity of the SLE$_4$ uniformizing map and the SLE$_8$ trace: Abstract

 \section{Abstract}

 We show that the modulus of continuity of the $\SLE_4$ uniformizing map is given by $(\log \delta^{-1})^{-1/3+o(1)}$ as $\delta \to 0$.
-As a consequence of our analysis, we show that the Jones-Smirnov condition for conformal removability (with quasihyperbolic geodesics) does not hold for $\SLE_4$.
+As a consequence of our analysis, we show that the Jones-Smirnov conditions for conformal removability (with quasihyperbolic geodesics) do not hold for $\SLE_4$.
 We also show that the modulus of continuity for $\SLE_8$ with the capacity time parameterization is given by $(\log \delta^{-1})^{-1/4+o(1)}$ as $\delta \to 0$, proving a conjecture of Alvisio and Lawler.

 \parindent 0 pt